UltraEngine/Documentation/CPP/Pixmap_Blit.md

 ## Returns

-Returns true if any pixels are copied.
+Returns true if any pixels are written.

 If the destination pixmap is NULL then false is returned.